okTurtles/group-income/docs/Getting-Started-frontend.md

 ###### __[Node.js](https://nodejs.org/)__ - _JavaScript Environment_

 Node.js is the platform that all the other tech we use builds upon.
-It's _an environment for running javascript outside of the browser_, and it has been used to do almost everything, from creating web servers, to creating tools and utilities, to powering standalone applications like Slack.
+It's _an environment for running JavaScript outside of the browser_, and it has been used to do almost everything, from creating web servers, to creating tools and utilities, to powering standalone applications like Slack.

 ###### __[NPM](https://www.npmjs.com/)__ - _Node Package Manager_